-- A. Staff will transcribe a prescriber's new, changed, and/or discontinued medication/treatment orders to the monthly medication sheet by: - o Comparing the label on the medication with the prescriber's to ensure they match.
-Any discrepancy must be reported to the pharmacy immediately. - O Copying any new medication/treatment or change from the original prescriber's orders to the monthly medication sheet. - When there is a change in a current medication/treatment, the revision is written in the MAS in order to implement the medication change. - o Entering the medication/treatment name, dose, route, frequency, and times to be administered. - O Drawing an arrow to the start date for each assigned time. - Writing the date the medication is to start, the name of the prescriber who ordered the medication, and the initials of the person making the entry, on the line just below the arrows or under the order on a separate line. - O Discontinuing a medication/treatment as ordered by writing "D/C" or "Discontinued," the date, the prescriber's name, and the initials of the person making the entry on the line just below the arrow. - o Completing any applicable health documentation regarding the entry and notifying the necessary personnel. - D. Staff will document a medication given from the Standing Order Medications List by: - O Writing the medication on the monthly medication sheet exactly as it is written on the Standing Order Medications List. - o Initialing in the correct box for the date the medication was administered and the time. - O Documenting what medication/treatment was administered, the dose, the reason it was given, and the effect in the health documentation one hour after the medication was

-- given. - o Following any special instructions noted on the Standing Order Medications, notifying the assigned nurse, nurse consultant, or prescriber as directed. - E. Staff will document administration of medications/treatments on the monthly medication sheet by: - o Ensuring the individual's name, allergies, month, and year are on the monthly medication sheet - o Completing documentation on the monthly medication sheet in black or blue ink. - o Ensuring white-out, erasing, or disfigurement, such as scratching out are not used at any time. - F. Each month, staff administering and documenting medication/treatment administration will enter their initials, full name, and title initials in the designated location on the monthly medication sheet.
+- A. Nursing staff will transcribe a prescriber's new, changed, and/or discontinued medication/treatment orders to the medication administration record by: - o Comparing the label on the medication with the prescriber's to ensure they match.
+Any discrepancy must be reported to the pharmacy immediately. - O Copying any new medication/treatment or change from the original prescriber's orders to the medication administration record. - When there is a change in a current medication/treatment, the revision is recorded on the medication administration record to implement the medication change. - Entering the medication/treatment name, dose, route, frequency and times to be administered. - o Ensuring the proper start date - Discontinuing a medication/treatment as ordered by entering the appropriate discontinuation date, provider who ordered the discontinuation and the reason on the medication administration record. - O Completing any applicable health documentation regarding the entry and notifying the necessary personnel. - B. Staff will document a medication given from the Standing Order Medications List by: - O Clicking in the correct to populate his or her initials in the box for the date the and time the medication was administered. - o For PRN medications, documenting what medication/treatment was administered, the dose, the reason it was given and the effect in the "Detail Mode" of the medication administration record one hour after the medication was given. - o Following any special instructions noted on the Standing Order Medications, notifying the assigned nurse, nurse consultant or prescriber as directed. - C. Staff will document administration of medications/treatments on the medication administration record by: - o Ensuring the individual's name, allergies, month and year are correct on the medication administration record - Completing documentation on the medication administration record according as per Harry Meyering Center policy